-- 2 hours after you connect the transmitter to your sensor and start the Warm up period.
-Your pump will notify you with a Calibrate now alert when it is ready for its first calibration. - Again within 6 hours (first day of inserting sensor only) - Again every 12 hours
+- Within 2 hours after you connect the transmitter to your sensor and start the Warm up period.
+Your pump will notify you with a Calibrate now alert when it is ready for its first calibration. - Again within 6 hours (first day of inserting sensor only) - Again every 12 hours - When the system detects that a calibration is needed for optimal performance

-After the first day, the minimum number of calibrations required is one every 12 hours.
-However, calibrating 3-4 times a day is optimal and these can be done when it is convenient for you.
+After the first day, the minimum number of calibrations required is one every 12 hours, but you may receive a Calibrate now alert if one is needed sooner.
+Calibrating 3-4 times a day is optimal and these can be done when it is convenient for you.
 To help you remember to calibrate, think 'before is best' - typically the best times to calibrate are before meals, before taking insulin, and before bedtime.
 Also check for arrows - calibrating when there are two or three arrows may decrease sensor accuracy until the next calibration.